MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SafeLinksPolicy.md

 ```

 ### -EnableSafeLinksForEmail
-The EnableSafeLinksForEmail parameter specifies whether Safe Links is enabled for email.
+The EnableSafeLinksForEmail parameter specifies whether to enable Safe Links protection for email messages.
 Valid values are:

 - $true: Safe Links is enabled for email.
 When a user clicks a link in an email, the link is checked by Safe Links.
 If the link is found to be malicious, a warning page appears in the default web browser.
 - $false: Safe Links isn't enabled for email.
 This is the default value.